tnamdevnote/nomadhair/README.md

 <h2>Motivation</h2>
 <p>
-For quite a while, I have been giving free haircuts to people around me as my sidekick.
-It started out as cutting my own hair back in college dorm, but over time, it grew into a monthly thing where I was giving free haircuts to more than 10 people.
-(Never had I expected that I’ll be giving hair cut to a pastor at my local church back then).
+For quite a while, I have been giving free haircuts to people around me as my side gig.
+It started out as cutting my own hair back in college dorm, but over time, it grew into a monthly thing where I was giving free haircuts to more than a dozen of people.
+(Never had I expected that I would be giving a haircut to a pastor at my local church back then).

 It reached a point where scheduling and managing a haircut session with every individual became a hassle, and I needed an appointment booking system to communicate my availability to my clients more effectively.
 I decided to create my own scheduling app - NomadHair.
 Of course, scheduling solutions like Google Calendar were already available, but I wanted to create a more personalized service as a brand.
 </p>